M.A. in Linguistics

 The objective of the M.A.
 Program is to provide students with a solid foundation in linguistic analysis.
 To this end, the centerpiece of the M.A. program is the M.A.
 LING Core, which will expose every student to the fundamental concepts of our field.
 Beyond the Core, students should select courses that fit their particular interests and career goals.

-36 credit hours of graduate-level course work plus comprehensive examination on the coursework.
-Students requiring leveling courses must add nine (9) hours, for a total of 45 hours.
+36 credit hours of graduate-level course work plus a comprehensive examination on the coursework.

 M.A.
 LING Curriculum